andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

   - image_path: /assets/images/Lorem-Ipsum.png
     title: "ABEP-UK"
     alt: "Placeholder Image Left Aligned"
-    excerpt: 'I was the Executive Director 2016-2017 of the ABEP-UK (Association of Brazilian Postgraduate Students and Researchers in the United Kingdom), a volunteer-led UK based organization founded in 1980.
-Its mission is to represent and promote networking among Brazilian Students and Researchers in the UK.
-During my period at ABEP-UK I represented the institution and its members in oficial occasions at embassies and academic institutions, and organized networking events and an International conference congregating members of the association to discuss relevant researches developed by Brazilians abroad.'
+    excerpt: 'I was the Executive Director 2016-2017 of the ABEP-UK (Association of Brazilian Postgraduate Students and Researchers in the United Kingdom), a volunteer-led organization that acts nationwide in the UK since in 1980.
+Its mission is to represent and connect Brazilian Students and Researchers.
+At ABEP-UK I had a chance to represent its members in oficial occasions at embassies and academic institutions, and organized an International scientific conference congregating members of the association in 2017.'
     url: "https://abep.org.uk"
     btn_label: "Read More"
     btn_class: "btn--inverse"